MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-node.md

 2. A SharePoint or OneDrive for Business URL
 3. An AAD application registration for employees to log (this is optional to try this in the Test Canvas, but is required if you Publish your bot and use it with channels)

-#### Inputting a SharePoint or OneDrive for Business url
+#### Inputting a SharePoint or OneDrive for Business URL

 Follow the instructions for updating or changing urls as described in [Connect to a single URL to boost a conversation](#connect-to-a-single-url-to-boost-a-conversation), adding the SharePoint/OneDrive for Business url.

 > [!NOTE]
 >
 > A best practice is to omit the http/https.
-Also, recognized SharePoint urls will be from the sharepoint.com domain.
+Also, recognized SharePoint URLs will be from the sharepoint.com domain.

 Once your bot has been saved, you can send it messages in the test canvas chat window.
 Try sending it some phrases that you would expect to return content.
 If the user account you used to sign into powerva.microsoft.com **does not** have access to the SharePoint site you will not get content, or may get a System Error.

 #### Authentication

-This feature requires authentication, since bot makes calls on behalf of the user interaction with the chat window.
+This feature requires authentication, since the bot makes calls on behalf of the user interaction with the chat window.
 Currently when you use the test chat, it will make calls using the account used to sign into powerva.microsoft.com.
 If you publish your bot or want to use another account, you need to configure Manual Authentication using Azure Active Directory.
 Instructions for how to do this can be found in [Configure user authentication in Power Virtual Agents](configuration-end-user-authentication.md).

 You can find instructions for how to create the needed Azure Active Directory Application Registration in [Configure user authentication with Azure Active Directory](configuration-authentication-azure-ad.md)